vittoriopolverino/mapreduce-naive/README.md

 <br />

 ## 🐛 Test <a name = "deployment"></a>
-Run Unit and Integration Tests
+Run Unit and Integration tests
 ```
 pipenv run test
 ```